Skip to content

 The best SMS services reduce manual work by automating responses, sending snippets, and helping teams nurture relationships with customers and prospects.

-Ready to step up from the basic SMS app on your mobile phone or move away from your existing texting provider?
-This guide breaks down nine of the best text messaging services for small businesses.
+Ready to step up from the basic SMS app on your cell phone or move away from your existing texting provider?
+This guide breaks down eight of the best text messaging services for small businesses.

 We’ll also share how to select the right texting service for your company.